The executive summary is made for lenders, investors, and busy executives who don’t have time to read the full proposal.

 The executive summary acts as a stand-alone document that must convincingly outline the opportunity and value of your proposal, setting the stage for further review or direct action.

-Executive summaries are a great way to get everyone aligned on a specific project or initiative.
+Executive summaries are a great way to align people, process, and technology on a specific project or initiative.

 It is especially important where those parties may not have time or necessity to read the whole document.